pjgpetecodes/rpirobot/workshop/09-move-servos.md

 - Return to your SSH Session
-- Make sure you're in the `pirobot` directory
+- Make sure you're in the `robot_firmware` directory
 - Add the IoT Device Bindings Nuget Package to your project with;

     ```